fauxtix/BlazorFluentUI_FL/README.md

 - **Food Database:** Access to a vast database of ingredients, nutritional information, and recipes.
 - **User-friendly Interface:** Intuitive design and navigation for a seamless user experience.
 - **Responsive Design:** The application is optimized for various screen sizes and devices.
-- **Customization:** Users can filter search results by dietary restrictions, cuisine types, and more.
-- **Favorites:** Save favorite recipes for quick access later.
+- **Fast responses:** Users can select recipes from prior searches, thus avoiding trips to the Edaman api, by allowing offline searches, for quick access.

 ## Installation